-The main source of communication in the course will be email.
-Please include the course number and lecture section (PSY270 LEC0201) in the subject line in all your emails about the course.
-Avoid sending me messages directly from Quercus/Canvas.
+The main source of communication for the course will be email.
+Please include the course number and lecture section (PSY270 L0101) in the subject line in all your emails about the course.
+Please avoid sending me messages directly from Quercus/Canvas.
 These messages always end up in my "other" folder so I may not get to them quickly.
+I will respond to emails as soon as I can in the order I receive them.
+Please note that I don't regularly respond to emails during evenings and on weekends.